ChetanaSureddi/pdf_chatbot/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-© 2025 Surya Batchu.
+© 2025 Sai Chetana Priya Sureddi.
 You are free to use, modify, and distribute this project with proper credit.